Jesper09038/storage-bomb/README.md

 make sure to install pillow(PIL) and numpy, by using `pip install pillow` and `pip install numpy`

 have fun with this scrypt!!!
+Note: the scrypt is so unreadable on purpose for... copy... reasons.
+If you want a version that is readable look at DONTRUNbetter.py